 Holly Hughes shares four ways to begin revolutionising your cupboard for the better – better for the planet, your wellbeing, and your wallet too …

-With spring firmly announcing its arrival, it is time to tackle the dreaded kitchen cupboards and drawers filled with the obscure ingredients and exotic potions of a different era of lockdown: that long-forgotten yet once-hopeful time when we believed our culinary ability infinite and our time to explore it fleeting.
+With the arrival of the new year and our sudden urge to purge everything in sight for a brand new slate, it is time to tackle the dreaded kitchen cupboards and drawers filled with the obscure ingredients and exotic potions of lockdown eras: that long-forgotten yet once-hopeful time when we believed our culinary ability infinite and our time to explore it fleeting.
 Below are four ways to begin revolutionising your cupboard for the better.
 Better for the planet, better for your wellbeing, and better for your wallet too.

 REUSE Too often, when we decide to divorce ourselves from plastic, we often believe our actions should be as dramatic as the news headlines proclaiming global extinction.
 We believe we must dump everything.
 Immediately.
 However, while eradicating plastic from our cupboards (and lives) is the end goal, often the most helpful and radical step we can take is to keep and reuse the plastic we have that already serves a purpose.
 The point is to stop waste, not to add to it in the attempt to purge our conscience.
 Takeaway containers can be upcycled as vessels for packed lunches (for the utopian days when we are no longer working from kitchen tables), leftovers (sparing the use of clingfilm and tinfoil and creating more efficient fridge space), and as storage containers for pantry staples such as oats, pulses, and grains.
 Ziplock bags can be reused limitlessly after a gentle wash in warm water and detergent.
 I use them to keep salad and vegetables fresh in the fridge, to store surplus suppers, berries, or bread in the freezer, or as refill bags for dried fruit, nuts, and seeds.
 Empty glass jars and pastes are also perfect ingredients for circular kitchen living.
 Upcycle these as containers for waste-free staples, homemade condiments, Instagram-ready breakfasts of overnight oats or elaborate coffee creations.